mmerle/flora-legacy/readme.md

-# Flora
+# Flora (Beta)

-all conditions coding theme
+Ready to code syntax theme for all conditions